dsbrgg/ddocker/05_docker_networks/README.md

 - all externally exposed ports closed by default
 - you **must** manually expose via `-p`, which is better default security
 - this gets better with Swarm and Overlay networks

+## DNS

+- containers shouldn't rely on IPs for inter-communication
+- docker has a built-in DNS server for custom networks
+- the DNS server uses the container's name for its hostname but it can be changed